timeforplanb123/timeforplanb123.github.io/_posts/2021-07-16-stupid-legacy-ci.md

 ---
-layout: post
 title: Stupid legacy CI/CD
+classes: wide
-summary: Why not to take the concept of "Network as Code (NaC)" and CI/CD for legacy network.
-Yes, it looks more like a fun or an initially bad idea.
-Let it be like this.
-But maybe the result and changing of the usual, routine approach to network management will have a positive impact and motivate you/your CLI lovers :)
+excerpt: "Why not to take the concept of 'Network as Code (NaC)' and CI/CD for legacy network."
-featured-img:
-categories: Linux Code Networking
+categories:
-tags: [ code, python, notes ]
+  - code
+tags:
+  - python
+  - gitlab
+  - network
+toc: true
+toc_label: "Getting Started"
 ---
+## Introduction

 To implement **CI/CD** your devices must be able to use **CI/CD**.
 As instance, the config delivery can be using the `config replace` method or the available netconf actions (`edit-config`, `copy-config`, `commit`) that perform `replace/merge/remove` for both the entire configuration and part of it in the datastore(`candidate`, `running`).
 Such `netconf capabilities` as `validate` and `rollback-on-error` will help to validate the configuration.
 This is an important part of **CI/CD** process.

 And what if your devies are super legacy, and they can't do any of the above?
 The only option here is to devide the configuration into pieces(`snmp`, `aaa`, `ntp`, etc.) and create a single management scenario/script/tool to manage it.
 Although, the correct answer is not to suffer from bullshit, **CI/CD** is not for you... ;d

 Although we are talking about legacy network devices, changing the usual approach to network management is good in any case.
 You can't always click buttons in the CLI (or you can?) or accumulate an infinite scripts.
 You need a unified approach to network management.
 Why not to take the concept of **"Network as Code (NaC)"** and **CI/CD** as the basis for this.
 Yes, for the legacy network.
 Yes, it sounds like a joke or an initially bad idea.
 Well, well, so be it!
 But maybe the result and changing of the usual, routine approach to network management will have a positive impact and motivate you/your CLI lovers :)

 ## Let's start